Part 5: Multi Part Exporter

 and the generated L-S-L script.

-So lets head-over to Secondlife now and see how
+So lets head-over to our online world now and see how

 the hat gets re-constructed by the script.

 Of course you have to import the sculptmaps and textures first.

 You can do this one by one, or you can use the bulk upload

 You have to upload your sculptmaps in lossless mode,

 But the bulk up-loader does not allow to specify that.